ankushchimnani/DSA-Must-Do-Questions/Print All Permutations of an Array/Print All Permutations of an Array Editorial.md

 *  In every backtracking problem , there are two things to keep in mind :

     * Base Case : Every problem of backtracking has some base case which tells us at which point we have to stop with the recursion process.
-In our case, when the size of our "l" reaches "r", we stop the recursion for that combination
+In our case, when the size of our "l" reaches "r", we stop the recursion for that combination.

     * Condition : After generating permutations corresponding to a particular arr[i] , swap arr[l] and arr[i] back to their original position.

 ### Detailed Explanation